personal data about and/or from their users, and that use first-party

 it is private or public).
 It may also be helpful to indicate whether the

-source is situated inside or outside the EEA.
+source is situated inside or outside the UK.
 Provide as much detail here

 as you can.